survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

 If you try to edit a lane name now, you should see a print at console.
-Next we will need to define some logic to make this work.
+Next, we will need to define some logic to make this work.
 To follow the same idea as with `Note`, we can model the remaining CRUD actions here.
 We'll need to set up `update` and `delete` actions in particular.

 **app/actions/LaneActions.js**